Welcome to the PhD Program

 Our Graduate Program

 Our incoming cohorts are small by choice.
-On average we bring in nine PhD students each year.
+On average we bring in six PhD students each year.
 Because of the applied nature of our program, our students have diverse backgrounds: from economics, to engineering and physics.
 This diversity enhances our program and provides an excellent background for applied research.
 Small cohorts also allow the opportunity for one-on-one mentorship with faculty.
 The success of our approach can be found in our placements in academia, federal and state government, the private sector, and prestigious post-doctoral fellowships across all of our fields.

 Customized and Continuous Mentorship